 Probiotics: It is important to increase your child’s probiotic intake during a sinus infection to help support healthy digestive and immune function.
 Make sure to choose a high quality supplement that has a high adherence rate.

 Special considerations for recurring sinus infections.

 If a child has recurring sinus infections, consider the following:

-2) Consider doing an elimination diet with children to lower overall inflammation and also identify problem foods.
+1) Consider doing an elimination diet with children to lower overall inflammation and also identify problem foods.
+Often inflammatory foods such as gluten, dairy, eggs, soy or corn are a secret problem in the body.
 You may also work with a holistic nutritionist to help repair the digestive tract with a gut-healing protocol.